 5. Scream your guts out at a lucha libre match --

-Mexican wrestling? sign me up!
-Some locals go for the sport others to release stress and vent out all of life's daily frustrations...
+Mexican wrestling?
+Sign me up!
+Some locals go for the sport, others to release stress and vent out all of life's daily frustrations.
 You'll hear people from the crowd screaming insults and offensive words at these fighters- all part of the fun and culture for them, so don't freak out.
-I personally couldn't do it, but found it hilarious seeing others really get into it!
-If planning a visit I recommend buying your ticket ahead of time either through ticket master or the morning of at the ticket booth.
-If its a popular fight tickets tend to sell out so keep this in mind.
+I couldn't do it, but I found it hilarious seeing others get into it!
+If planning a visit, I recommend buying your ticket ahead of time either through ticket master or the morning of at the ticket booth.
+If it's a famous fight, tickets tend to sell out, so keep this in mind.
 Also, professional cameras are not allowed, but they let you take photos with your mobile device.

 6. Eat the street food --

 The best tacos we found we're street ones for .42cents!
 Stop by a local vendor and order some tacos, Al pastor!!!